Sunny Deol back with 'Gadar 2', film to release next year | Entertainment

 ''After two decades the wait is finally over!
 On the auspicious day of Dusshera, presenting to you the motion poster of #Gadar2.
 The Katha Continues...,'' Deol wrote.
 For the new movie, Deol will once again collaborate with filmmaker Anil Sharma and actor Ameesha Patel.

-The original movie had opened to a thunderous response when it was released on June 15, 2001.
+The original movie had opened to a thunderous response when it released on June 15, 2001.

 The partition-set drama, written by Shaktimaan and directed by Sharma, follows the story of Tara Singh (Deol), a Sikh who falls in love with a Pakistani Muslim girl, Sakina (Patel).

-Deol had shared a teaser poster on Thursday which had numbers '2' and 'The Katha Continues...' written on it, indicating that the new movie is a follow-up to ''Gadar''.
+Deol had shared a teaser poster on Thursday which had number '2' and 'The Katha Continues...' written on it, indicating that the new movie is a follow-up to ''Gadar''.

 Actor Utkarsh Sharma, who played the son of Deol and Patel's character, is also returning for the sequel.